Looking for a black and white Unites States map? Here it is! A printable blank…

 Where is Portugal on the World Map?

-Wondering where is Portugal on a map?
+Do you know where Portugal is on a map?
 The map coordinates of the country tell us where we can find it.
-The Portuguese Republic extends between 30-42° N, and 32-6° W. The northernmost point of mainland Portugal is found at 42° and the southernmost point at 36°.
+The Portuguese Republic extends between 30-42° N, and 32-6° W. The northernmost point of mainland Portugal is located at 42° and the southernmost point at 36°.
 The country is classified in both the western and northern hemispheres.

 The Portuguese Republic adheres to two time zones.
 Mainland Portugal and Madeira observe UTC+ 00:00 while the Azores use UTC-01:00.

-Historically, Portugal has changed its time keeping system time and again!
-Trying to match up with European time structure while also respecting the sunrise time of their region, proved to be a complicated task.
+Historically, Portugal has changed its timekeeping system time and again!
+Trying to match up with European time structure while respecting their region’s sunrise time proved complicated.

 It took decades, switches of governments, and civil complaints to finally settle on a medium that everyone could agree upon.
-In 1996, the national government decided to switch back to the Western European Time Zone (from Central European Time).
+In 1996, the national government switched back to the Western European Time Zone (from Central European Time).

 Download as PDF (A4)